 2. My preferred way to winterize a travel trailer is by blowing out the lines with compressed air.

 An air compressor has the ability to push every drop of water out of the pipes, leaving them perfectly dry and clean before they have a chance to freeze.

 This method is clean, quick, and of course a great way to bypass using rv antifreeze in your fresh water drinking lines!

 I learned how to do this by another camper at a campsite.
 By helping him do his, I learned how so I could do mine once I returned home.

-So this is how he taught me to winterize a travel trailer by blowing out the lines, and I’ve been doing it like this ever since.
+So this is how he taught me to this rv winterizing method of blowing out the water lines with air, and I’ve been doing it like this ever since.